 It has beneficial effects on physical and mental condition including losing excess weight and decreasing high blood pressure.

-Time spent in the forest significantly reduces stress level in the body and helps us to regain positive energy for the next days.
+Time spent in the forest significantly reduces the stress level in the body and helps us to regain positive energy for the next days.

 Take a fully functional mobile/cell phone (fully charged with enough credit + roaming) and sufficient water (1 litre or more).

 You might also need some of the following equipment.

 Shatterproof sports glasses, energy food, headlight +

 + spare batteries, hygiene + medical needs.

-I recommend waterproof trousers.
+I recommend the waterproof trousers.
 Hiking boots or trail shoes are a must.

 Wear thermal clothing.
 Take additional clothing layers and spare clothing in your backpack